elomasney/Spill-the-Beau-Tea/TESTING.md

 - No buttons or functionality is accessible to a guest user.
 - The guest user can only browse the website.
 - This test was successful.

+#### **Footer**
+**_Responsiveness of footer_**

+**_Verify that the footer is responsive on all devices._**

+- I ran a test using Google Chrome Dev Tools to check that the footer was responsive and was scaling up and down depending on the device being used.
+I can verify that the footer is fully responsive and the text size is altered to suit each device size.

 ### **Issues Encountered**